 The programme is designed to allow landscape architects to develop a specialism within management, or to introduce landscape management to other professionals within the land-based, geographical or ecology sectors.
 It can be taken through either a Landscape Institute-accredited or non-accredited route.

 This course has both an accredited and non-accredited route.
 The accredited route is accredited by Landscape Institute and the International Federation of Landscape Architects.

 - Landscape Professional Practice*

 *Please note, students on the unaccredited route will take Landscape Architecture Scope and Diversity instead of Landscape Professional Practice.

 Teaching and learning take place in the studio and on site.
-There are lectures, seminars and workshops, as well as opportunities for individual and collaborative working.

 Assessment is by coursework assignments, dissertation, oral presentation and examination.